hepacc/macfusion2/README.md

 $ cd macfusion2
 $ xcodebuild -target All [-arch x86_64/arm64; recommended*]
 ```
-Clone the `2.1.1-dev3` branch, it is based on the latest release.
-(Currently the master branch based one looks not work correctly.)
 After successful build, the `Macfusion.app` is placed below `macfusion2/Release`.
 I recommend to specify `-arch` option because of the limitation described below.